-Status Action Step Description of Action Step Status ~ #1 The Village has worked with Baker Tilly/IXP to conduct an assessment of its 911 Center and its capacity to bring on new partners.
-Through this process partners were identified and Village staff has held discussions with these agencies.
+Status Action Step Description of Action Step Status ~ #1 The Village has worked with Baker Tilly IXP to conduct an assessment of its 911 Center and its capacity to pring on new partners.
+Through this process partners were identified and village staff has held discussions with these agencies.
 In addition, the Village has been contacted by other agencies interested in discussing potential opportunities.
-This is an on-going process. $\checkmark$ #2 Staff has received and analyzed data from multiple agencies.
+This is an on-going process. \checkmark #2 Staff has received and analyzed data from multiple agencies.
 Staff continues to be "open for business" for those interested in exploring consolidation. ✓ #3 The Village has entered into a five-year contractual agreement with the City of Zion.
 Additionally, the Village has entered into a five-year contract for services agreement with the Beach Park Fire Protection District to provide dispatch services. ~ #4 The Village contracted with IXP Corporation to oversee the application process and submittal as required under Public Act (99-0006).
 All necessary paperwork was submitted and approved by the State of Illinois on June 19, 2017.
-This was the final step in order to officially create the Northeast Lake County Consolidation ETSB (Gurnee/Zion Consolidation). ~ #5 Staff has divided the transition into three working committees and one oversight committee.
+This was the final step in order to officially create the Northeast Lake County Consolidation ETSB (Gurnee/Zion Consolidation). ~ #5 Staff divided the transition into three working committees and one oversight committee.
 The three working committees are Technology, Police Policy and Fire Policy.
-All three groups continue to have meetings on a monthly basis to discuss and modify operations in order to improve the efficacy of the consolidation dispatch center. $\checkmark$ #6 The Village was awarded a \$554,167.00 grant by the State of Illinois in June 2017.
-The total amount sought for reimbursement by the Village was \$487,455.33 (88% of original grant award). $\checkmark$ #7 Went live with dispatching for Beach Park Fire Protection District on May 1, 2017.
-Went live with dispatching for the City of Zion Police and Fire on July 11, 2017. $\bigcirc$ #8 Staff continues to be available to discuss opportunities for partnerships.
-0 #9 Gurnee is an active participant in the Lake County Regional 911 Consolidation effort, with members on the Policy and Operation Committees.
-A Project Manager and Consultant have been hired to assist with development of an implementation plan for regional consolidation 911 services.
+All three groups continue to have meetings on a monthly basis to discuss and modify operations in order to improve efficacy. \checkmark #6 The Village was awarded a \$554,167.00 grant by the State of Illinois in June 2017.
+The total amount sought for reimbursement by the Village was \$487,455.33 (88% of original grant award). \checkmark #7 Went live with dispatching for Beach Park Fire Protection District on 5/1/17.
+Went live with dispatching for the City of Zion Police and Fire on 7/11/17. \checkmark #8 As a result of the Lake County Regional 911 Consolidation project staff has developed new relationship with key personnel in other agencies and continues to be available to discuss opportunities for partnerships. ~ #9 The Regional 911 Consolidation Report is currently being finalized.
+Following finalization, each participant will need to determine its level of participation in further consolidation.
+The Village continues to be in discussion with Lake County related to future partnerships and coordination efforts.
+The County is currently working on a Request for Proposal for Computer-aided Dispatch (CAD), Records Management System (RMS) and Jail Management Services (JMS).
+Gurnee will need to replace its CAD and RMS within the next 3 years and will participate in evaluating responses with hopes of standardizing software platforms with other participants.